-In response to protests against the Vietnam War that were accompanied by desecration of the American flag, the Ninetieth Congress enacted the Flag Protection Act of 1968.
+In response to protests against the Vietnam War that were accompanied by desecration of the American flag, the 90th Congress enacted the Flag Protection Act of 1968.
 Not only did this act nationalize a 1947 law prohibiting desecration of the U.S. flag in the District of Columbia, it also specified that “[w]hoever knowingly mutilates, defaces, physically defiles, burns, maintains on the floor or ground, or tramples upon any flag of the United States shall be fined under this title or imprisoned for not more than one year.”

 However, after 20 years of tension over the symbolic importance of the U.S. flag and an individual’s freedom of speech to desecrate the flag in protest, the Court agreed to hear the case of Texas v.
-Johnson 397 (1989).
-In a 5-4 decision, the Court upheld flag burn- ing as an act of protected speech under the First Amendment.
-The Court’s decision reviewed aTexas state flag descecration statute rather than the federal law.
+Johnson (1989).
+In a 5-4 decision, the Court upheld flag burning as an act of protected speech under the First Amendment.
+The Court’s decision reviewed a Texas state flag desecration statute rather than the federal law.

 However, the act was challenged in United States v.
 Eichman (1990).
 Again in a 5-4 decision, the Supreme Court struck down the 1989 act on the grounds that the government’s interest in preserving the flag as a symbol did not outweigh an individual’s First Amendment right to desecrate the flag in protest.

 Although the First Amendment continues to protect freedom of speech, the interpretation of this freedom relentlessly fuels much debate, and efforts are still under way in Congress to criminalize flag burning, possibly through constitutional amendment.Send Feedback on this article